B2B social media agency

 Step 3: your content goes out on schedule

 On Monday, we (or you) upload the article to your website.
-Then, at different times across each weekday, we post content promoting your article on LinkedIn, X and any other platforms you choose.
+Then, at different times across each weekday, we promote your article on LinkedIn, X and any other platforms you choose.

-Step 4: We track how each campaign performs: click-throughs, comments, shares and traffic to your site.
-You’ll get regular performance updates so you know what’s working and what to build on in the next cycle.engagement and performance
+We track campaign performance: click-throughs, comments, shares and traffic to your site.
+Our regular updates mean you always know what's working and what to improve in the next cycle.

 Plans change.
-By working six weeks ahead, we can create space in your schedule for urgent product launches and other content.
-This means you can pivot at any time without losing momentum.
+By working six weeks ahead, we can make room for urgent priorities without breaking your content rhythm.
+This means you can pivot at any time without losing the momentum you've built.

 Your new social media strategy